Jessica Johnson

 What advice would you give to young women entering your industry?

-I’d also encourage being open to opportunities that don’t seem like a direct path to your ultimate goal.
+Be open to opportunities that don’t seem like a direct path to your ultimate goal.
+And make sure to question the motivation behind that goal.
+There's so much noise out there defined as success, but the quiet steps along the way actually mean more in retrospect.
 Every experience can be shaped into a learning opportunity and a stepping stone, and your ability to observe, connect ideas, and make something your own is at the heart of strategy and creativity.
-Don’t get too fixated on a linear path—embrace the variety, and you’ll find ways to grow and build your own unique expertise.

 What are the biggest challenges or opportunities in your field right now?